JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_10/exercises.md

 The previous exercise did not show any differences when performing a matrix-vector multiplication.
 The probable reason was that the running times were too short.
-The next exercise shows the time difference when applied to a larger problem.
+The following exercise shows the time difference when applied to a larger problem.